Commonwealth Day 2024 Celebrated on St Helena

 - Resilient societies to empower individuals for a peaceful and productive life

-Guest speakers included Environmental Officer Terri Clingham, Investment Coordinator Kyle Snow, Equality and Human Rights Commissioner Catherine Turner and Division Commissioner for Girl Guiding St Helena Pamela Ward-Pierce.
+Guest speakers included Environmental Officer Terri Clingham, Investment Coordinator Kyle Snow, Equality and Human Rights Commissioner Catherine Turner and Division Commissioner for Girl Guiding St Helena Pamela Ward-Pearce.

 The assembly concluded with closing remarks from Councillor Gilly Brooks.